Bundesgrenzschutz: History

 In 1972, the BGS became responsible for the security of the Federal Constitutional Court, the Bundespräsident (Federal President), the Bundeskanzler (Federal Chancellor), the Foreign Office, and the Federal Ministry of the Interior.
+In spring 1973, the Bundesgrenzschutz introduced the green beret as standard headgear for all of its officers.
+When GSG 9, the Bundesgrenzschutz's dedicated counterterrorism and special‑police unit, was established later that year, it adopted the same beret as part of its uniform.

-Although the Compulsory Border Protection Service law is still in force, in 1974 the BGS became an all-volunteer enrollment force and in 1987 started recruiting women.
+Although the Compulsory Border Guard Service law is still in force, in 1974 the BGS became an all-volunteer enrollment force and in 1987 started recruiting women.

 Among other things, it was equipped with armored cars, machine guns, automatic rifles, tear gas, hand grenades, rifle grenades, and antitank weapons.
 All personnel on border and security duty wore sidearms.
 Five units had light aircraft and helicopters to facilitate rapid access to remote border areas and for patrol and rescue missions.
 Some units were effectively Mountain troops because of their specialised training, equipment, and operational area (e.g., Bavarian Alps).